xob0t/xob0t/README.md

 ## Hi there 👋

-If you'd like to say thatnks, i'd appreciate any donation to:
+If you'd like to say thanks, i'd appreciate any donation to:

 BTC `12znTocLytrrYhQT4AJVeJdR8KTULWbKb7`
 BTC Cash `qq7w48d6s3rddgxshl6ae48k7c5jyck76crvppqenn`